JasperEHunt/Markdownify/README.md

 | Left alignment | [left], [/left]   | `<div class="align-left">`, `</div>` |
 | Right alignment | [right], [/right]   | `<div class="align-right">`, `</div>` |

-In a future update, I will make this behaviour toggle-able, with an optional argument for the user to specify how Markdownify shall treat underline and alignment tags.
-Options will include converting these tags to HTML (the default behaviour), ignoring these tags, and removing these tags.

 Finally, Markdownify will add an escape character before any preexisting asterisks, to prevent them from displaying in unintended ways when displayed by a Markdown interpreter.

-At present, Markdownify does not handle any other BBCode tags, e.g., [url=], as these sorts of tags are rarely relevant for fiction stories.
-If the demand is there, however, I can build this functionality into the Markdownify script.

 ## How to Configure PowerShell